patebry/pate-citibot2/README.md

 This will clone the repository into the `(directory name)` you choose

 Now change directories with the code `cd (directory name)`

 ## Dependencies
-To install all of the dependencies run `yarn install` or `npm install -S` This will add all of the dependencies in a package.json file
+To install all of the dependencies run `yarn install` or `npm install -S` This will add all of the dependencies in the package.json file into a node-modules folder

 ## Setting up Auth0 variables
 Inside of the src directory there is a file called auth0-variables.js.
 This is where you can set up your auth0 variables to be used in the app.